-It may, however, be noted that there is no provision permitting a Proper Officer to re-assess the tax liability of taxable person.
-As such, reference to such re-assessment in the definition may have to be suitably read down.
+It may, however, be noted that there is no provision permitting a Proper Officer to re-assess the tax liability of a taxable person.
+Hence, reference to such re-assessment in the definition may have to be suitably read down.
 As per section 59, GST follows self-assessment approach.
 As such, returns filed will be admitted as assessed.
-Tax administration is free to scrutinize returns (section 61) or conduct inspection (section 67) and issue notice (section 73-74) but there is no provision for conducting assessment except where taxable person seeks provisional assessment (section 60) in specified circumstances.
-Authority to pass orders in case of non-filers (section 62) or in case of unregistered persons (section 63) or in certain special cases (section 64) does not dilute the 'self-assessment' approach in GST.
+Tax administration is free to scrutinize returns (section 61) or conduct inspection (section 67) and issue notice (section 73-74) but there is no provision for conducting assessment except where the taxable person seeks provisional assessment (section 60) in specified circumstances.
+The authority to pass orders in case of non-filers (section 62) or in case of unregistered persons (section 63) or in certain special cases (section 64) does not dilute the 'self-assessment' approach in GST.

-Please note that 'self-assessment' is not 'unsupervised authority' to taxpayer.
+It needs to be noted that 'self-assessment' is not an 'unsupervised authority' to the taxpayers.
 Section 59 does not override section 54.
 So, any excess payment of tax cannot be suo moto recovered by adjustment with other tax liability simply because of the self-assessment authority under section 59.
 Care must be taken to identify the extent and limits to this authority of self-assessment.

 At the same time, re-assessment is NOT provided in any specific section on assessment.
-Hence, Proper Officer must take care NOT to carry out roving exercise to redetermine liability except as provided in the law.
-Reference may be have to this aspect that is discussed in the context of section 61 to 64.
+Hence, the Proper Officer must take care NOT to carry out roving exercise to re-determine liability except as provided in the law.
+Reference may be made to this aspect as discussed in the context of sections 61 to 64.